Marangaroo

 Marangaroo is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Marangaroo, as recorded in the latest Census, 90.6% of dwellings were houses, with the remaining 9.4% being semi-detached homes, apartments, or other types.
-This compares to Perth metropolitan area's 92.2% houses and 7.8% other dwellings.
-Home ownership in Marangaroo stood at 34.1%, with mortgaged properties making up 45.8% and rented dwellings accounting for 20.1%.
-The median monthly mortgage repayment in the area was $1,647, lower than Perth metro's average of $1,898.
-Weekly rent median figure in Marangaroo was recorded at $350, matching Perth metro's figure.
-Nationally, Marangaroo's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Marangaroo's dwellings, as per the latest Census, consisted of 90.6% houses and 9.4% other dwellings (semi-detached, apartments, 'other' dwellings), whereas Perth metro had 77.8% houses and 22.1% other dwellings.
+Home ownership in Marangaroo stood at 34.1%, with mortgaged dwellings at 45.8% and rented ones at 20.1%.
+The median monthly mortgage repayment was $1,647, lower than Perth metro's average of $1,907.
+Median weekly rent in Marangaroo was $350, matching Perth metro's figure.
+Nationally, Marangaroo's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing